Michael Skinner (rugby union): Career

-Skinner is world-renowned for "The Tackle", his hit on Marc Cecillon in England's 1991 Rugby World Cup quarter final against in Paris.
-The match, which England won 19–10, was one of the most brutal in World Cup history.

 Prior to making his England debut Skinner was required as a late addition to the England squad for the inaugural World Cup in 1987.
-The R.F.U. however could not locate him which prompted an appeal from Desmond Lynam live on the BBC's Grandstand programme for Skinner to get in touch as his services were required.
+The R.F.U. could not locate him, which prompted an appeal from Desmond Lynam live on the BBC's Grandstand programme for Skinner to get in touch as his services were required.

-During his career Skinner won a total of 21 caps for England.
+Skinner won 21 caps for England.
 He made his England debut on 16 January 1988 in England's 10–9 defeat to France in Paris during the Five Nations.
+Skinner was known for a tackle on Marc Cecillon in England's 1991 Rugby World Cup quarter final against in Paris.
+The match, which England won 19–10, was one of the most brutal in World Cup history.
 His final game for England was on 7 March 1992 against at Twickenham as part of the Five Nations tournament.

-In 1994, Skinner helped unveil a commemorative plaque to mark the founding of the Blackheath Football Club in 1858.

 Retirement

 Since leaving the game, Skinner has worked as a media pundit and became famous amongst fans for his interesting choices of waistcoat.
 He also featured in a video in which he introduces some of rugby's best tackles.
 He is an active supporter of Wooden Spoon charity.